 These powerful wake boats make simple wake-to-wake carving more dangerous, as crashing on their huge wake has a lot more impact compared to smaller boats (Sea-Doos) used in the past for wakeboarding.
 A weighted direct drive makes a good enough wake for most beginner wakeboarders.

-The newer inboard boards are well-suited for wakesurfing – surfers ride very close to the boat so an exposed propeller would constitute a hazard, see this post.
+The newer inboard boards are well-suited for wake surfing – surfers ride very close to the boat so an exposed propeller would constitute a hazard.
+See Can you surf behind any boat?

 Most wake boats come fitted with ballast systems for controlling the size ans shape of the wake.
 You can also add ballast bags to make the hull sit lower in the water and improve the wave.